 Chantel Brink

-January 15, 2024 · 4 min read
+July 19, 2024 · 4 min read

 If You Have Dark Eye Circles, Your Body May Be Trying to Warn You

-Under eye circles and bags can be annoying and hard to conceal.
+Under-eye circles and bags can be annoying and hard to conceal.
 But, what lies beyond the aesthetic drawbacks of these issues is the possibility that they may be caused by deeper, more serious underlying health issues.

-While most under eye bags or discoloration are merely a sign of short-term issues, like a lack of sleep, or natural inevitabilities, such as aging, they may be a warning signal your body is trying to send you.
-Specifically, when and if under eye issues worsen or persist over time, it’s likely that there may be deeper, more dangerous underlying culprits.
+While most under-eye bags or discoloration are merely a sign of short-term issues, like a lack of sleep, or natural inevitabilities, such as aging, they may be a warning signal your body is trying to send you.
+Specifically, when and if under-eye issues worsen or persist over time, it’s likely that there may be deeper, more dangerous underlying culprits.
+But, before we get to that, let’s break down all of the causes to rule out any unnecessary worries or anxieties.

 Thin Skin and Blood Vessels